Defining Productivity

 The following research design contains a flaw related to operationalization.
 Identify and fix it: "We measured the impact of code review on productivity by counting defects closed in the month after code review was introduced."

 The flaw is that "defects closed" is an activity metric that reflects ticket-closing behavior, not actual defect elimination.
 After introducing code review, teams may close old tickets more aggressively or change their defect-reporting practices, inflating the count.
-A better operationalization would measure defect escape rate (defects found in production per release) before and after the intervention, using a consistent defect definition.
+A better operationalization would measure defect escape rate (i.e., defects found in production per release) before and after the intervention, using a consistent defect definition.

 Exercises